 - While your brand might work successfully offline, the interactive cues that your brand uses - to guide an end-user around your website (via navigation menus, buttons, links, icons) - will also need to be designed as part of your digital brand identity

 2) Content is king

-Companies commit time, resources and (often enormous) budgets to reach the top of search engines like Google and Bing.
+Companies commit time, resources and (often enormous) budgets to reach the top of search engines like Google.
 They do this by employing a mix of digital marketing techniques such as SEO, adding keywords, creating written, social and video content and by continually monitoring end-user analytics.

-While being top of Google is important for some organisations, it is less vital for others.
-In general, we recommend a common sense approach to creating the content for your website:
+While being top of Google is important for some organisations, it's less vital for others.
+We recommend a common sense approach to creating the content for your website: